-The Italian Pension System has a strong State component, which is likely to displace Complementary Pension Funds.
-8.3 million individuals are enrolled in pension funds.
+The Italian Pension System has a strong State component, which is likely to displace complementary pension funds.
 The mandatory contribution rate amounts to 33%.
 As the system is pre-funded, contributions to the pension system will translate one to one to future pension incomes.
 In this scenario the second and third pillar are likely to only develop slowly.
-Experience from the automatic enrolment implemented by labour agreements in 2015 and 2016 shows that this did not fundamentally change this framework, as employers' contributions were still low, and few employees voluntarily contributed to the new schemes.